CoderTristan/Ideas/README.md

 ai 3 plot twists

-so meal generator for specific diets and body
+ai meal generator for specific diets and body

 top word of the week